Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 #### U-SQL adds C# `Func<>`-typed variables in `DECLARE` statements (named lambdas)

-U-SQL variables are not variables in the traditional sense but in the sense of assigning names to expressions like in functional languages.
+U-SQL variables are not variables in the traditional sense they assign names to expressions like in functional languages.
 However, the U-SQL variables for scalar expressions did not allow parameterization of the expressions until now.
-Instead it was necessary to create an assembly to provide simple functional abstractions.
+Instead, it was necessary to create an assembly to provide simple functional abstractions.

 U-SQL has now added C# function variables that provide parameterization of C# expressions and a more light-weight approach of adding functional abstractions to your U-SQL script.
 Also note that these function variables (or "named lambdas") can be shared with others via the use of U-SQL packages.